calvinckho/restvo-app/README.md

 [![CircleCI](https://circleci.com/gh/calvinckho/restvo-app.svg?style=shield&circle-token=c7b71f9186e584aba1555a351c8fb5cf5d90384b)](https://app.circleci.com/pipelines/github/calvinckho/restvo-app)
 # Restvo Official Web App

 Welcome to the Restvo Web App Development Community.
-Your contribute is so valuable to this project to bring mentorship and coaching to more people around the world.
+Your contribute is valuable to this project.

 Click on Projects to see a list of projects you can contribute to.
 Please submit PRs to the app-dev-01 branch and I'll merge it.